nordic-rse/nordic-rse.github.io/conference/code-of-conduct.md

 Be careful in the words that you choose.
 Remember that words can be offensive to those around you.
 Offensive jokes are not acceptable at the Nordic-RSE conference.
-Workshop.
 Excessive swearing is not appropriate at this event.

 If a participant engages in behaviour that violates this code of conduct, the workshop organisers may take any action they deem appropriate, including